Scheme for continuous force detection with a single electron at the level of $10^{-27}\ \mathrm{N}$: Introduction

 The fundamental limit to the sensitivity of such a force transducer is set by its intrinsic motion, due to noise from fluctuating thermal (``Brownian'') forces and its zero-point motion.
 The spectral density of this intrinsic force noise is given by the fluctuation-dissipation theorem (FDT) \cite{callen_irreversibility_1951,kubo_fluctuation-dissipation_1966}:

 where for an oscillator of mass $m$, $\gamma$ is its damping rate, $n_\t{th} [\Omega] = (e^{\hbar \Omega/k_B T}-1)^{-1}$ is its average thermal occupation, and the $1/2$ represents its quantum mechanical zero-point motion.
 The highest sensitivies to external forces are achieved when this intrinsic force noise is minimized.
 According to \cref{eq:SFFint}, a small-mass, low-loss mechanical oscillator operated at low temperature ($T < \hbar \Omega/k_B$) is the right strategy.
-Indeed, the dogged pursuit of these goals has driven the field of nanomechanics \cite{newell_miniaturization_1968,SidYan95, ekinci_nanoelectromechanical_2005,bachtold_mesoscopic_2022}, culminating in a demonstrated force sensitivity of \cite{moser_ultrasensitive_2013} $10^{-20}\t{N/\sqrt{Hz}}$ using a carbon nanotube operated at $\SI{1.2}{K}$.
+(Note that this contrasts with displacement sensing, such as in gravitational-wave detectors \cite{adhikari_gravitational_2014}, where the sensitivity scales inversely with the oscillator mass.)
+Indeed, the dogged pursuit of an increase in force sensitivity has driven the field of nanomechanics \cite{newell_miniaturization_1968,SidYan95, ekinci_nanoelectromechanical_2005,bachtold_mesoscopic_2022}, culminating in a demonstrated force sensitivity of \cite{moser_ultrasensitive_2013} $10^{-20}\t{N/\sqrt{Hz}}$ using a carbon nanotube operated at $\SI{1.2}{K}$.

 It is worth asking what force sensitivity can be achieved given contemporary understanding of science and technology.
 A single trapped electron is the lowest-mass object that can be trapped to form a harmonic oscillator.
 In a Penning trap, they can be trapped with high motional frequencies ($\Omega \sim 2\pi \cdot \SI{10}{GHz}$), and feature exceptionally low decoherence rates \cite{borchert_measurement_2019} $\gamma n_\t{th} \sim 2\pi\cdot 10^{-3}\, \t{Hz}$, which indicate the possibility of achieving intrinsic force noise as low as $\bar{S}_{FF}^\t{int} \sim 10^{-27}\, \t{N/\sqrt{Hz}}$ --- about four orders of magnitude smaller than the state-of-the-art (see \cref{fig:force_survey}).